RalphHightower/RalphHightower/README.md

 [^13]: I had to Google the GOT Personality Test.
 Oh, I don't subscribe to HBO, so all I know of Game of Thrones is that's it's sorta like King Arthur set in medieval times.<br />I took the GOT Personality Test.
 I saw that reference in a LinkedIn news article about using personality tests to get the right balance of different personalities.
 I think using a personality test to determine employment is a form of discrimination and I use that rather strictly because there's race discrimination and gender discrimination.
 [^14]: Primary Character: Mance Rayder <br />Nickname: King Beyond the Wall<br />Traits: Inspiring, Formidable, Pioneer<br />Your primary character is Mance Rayder.
 You are a charismatic, calm, and determined man with strong leadership qualities.
 You tend to rise quickly through the ranks of any organization you enter.
 You have good social and diplomatic skills, allowing you to collaborate with many different types of people.
 You have an honest yet stern persona which earns you respect and admiration of those around you.
 You are very trusting which can be your greatest weakness.
 You value freedom above all else.
 [^15]: Secondary Character: Ser Jaime Lannister<br />Nickname: The Kingslayer<br />Traits: Arrogant, Sarcastic, Apathetic<br />Your secondary character is Ser Jaime Lannister.
 You are charming and capable of impeccable politeness in the right circumstances.
 In the wrong circumstances, others perceive you to be disdainful, sarcastic and arrogant.
 However your arrogance may just be confidence, as you excel in a number of areas, including intelligence.
 You don't mock others over minor failings but you are usually very blunt.
 You typically just say what you are thinking without regard to the feelings of those that you perceive as incompetent.
 You regard ruthlessness as a virtue and behave in an unapologetically amoral way.
 You're not politically ambitious and sly maneuvering is not your way.
 [^16]: Tertiary Character: Ygritte<br />Nickname: Ygritte<br />Traits: Wild, Uncoventional, Determined<br />Your tertiary character is Ygritte.
 You are brave and unconventional.
-You have a mind of your own and prefer not to conform with the demands of societu're cunning and value freedom above all else.
+You have a mind of your own and prefer not to conform with the demands of society.
+You're cunning and value freedom above all else.
 You're loyal, but also very passionate and you follow to your heart much more than your head.
 You live a very fulfilled life, chasing your dreams but this sometimes causes others to mistrust you although you have little enmity in your heart.

 ## Various Places Where I May Be